What happens in your family when children worship in the main service?

 The hour-and-a-half service could’ve been four hours with all the negotiations, warnings and discipline that were required.
 The sermon consisted of three points, and between the two of us, my wife and I could recall one.

 Unfortunately, this week wasn’t unique.
 Hadn’t we just performed this seven days ago?
 Hadn’t we worked with our children each day since, so that this week’s worship would be better than last week’s catastrophe?
 Was it all for nothing?

 In the early days of bringing young children into worship, it can feel like self-inflicted torture with no end in sight.
 But as much as it may prove a struggle, the effort is worth it.
 Church services provide numerous opportunities for blessing.
 Here are three.

-1. They’re present in the midst of the means of grace.
+1. When children worship, they’re present in the midst of the means of grace.

 The most important part of a local church’s life is corporate worship, because in the weekly worship the Lord uniquely meets with his people by his Word and Spirit.
 He ministers to us by the ordinary means of grace.
 Churches and parents can chase after innovative programming to influence their kids, but corporate worship is what the all-wise God has ordained.

 These ordinary means of grace are effective for everyone, including children.
 The more we place kids in the way of them, the more opportunities they have for their souls to encounter the God of grace.